About Rebecca “ROCKY” Taylor.

 We all deserve many adventures!

 It’s a call to arms!!
 C’mon, let’s do it!

-What it didn’t mention was the amount of travelling I had done on my odyssey.
+What it didn’t mention was the amount of travelling I had done on my Odyssey.
 Travelling all over for my work whilst based in Barcelona for two years and Athens for six.
-I learnt both languages and loved going around the Greek islands and travelling to different places for my modelling work
+I learnt both languages and loved going around the Greek islands and travelling to different places for my modelling work.

-That’s why in the last few years I’ve travelled all over Asia, Russia Mongolia and central Europe.
-I’ve done this alone and sometimes it’s been hairy but mostly it has been magnificent.
+Every time I return to Soho thinking I’ve done enough and it’s time to stay home for a while, then I just get cabin fever again.
+That’s why in the last few years I’ve travelled all over Asia, Russia, Mongolia, South and Central America and Central Europe.
+I’ve done this alone and sometimes it’s been hairy, but mostly it has been magnificent.
 It’s tested me as a person and enriched my life.
 I want to share this with you and see if I can help people get the confidence to be the best and happiest they can be despite being a little older than the conventional solo traveller.
 You see, travelling is in my blood and when deprived of it I am like a caged bird and languish.*